GENERIC NAME: ampicillin

 PREPARATIONS: Capsules: 250 and 500 mg.
 Powder oral suspension: 125 and 250 mg/5mL.
 Powder for injection: 250 mg, 500 mg, 1g, and 2 g.

 PRESCRIBED FOR: Ampicillin is used for treating infections of the middle ear, sinuses, stomach and intestines, bladder, and kidney caused by susceptible bacteria.
 It also is used for treating uncomplicated gonorrhea, meningitis, endocarditis and other serious infections.
+Because of the increased use of antibiotics, many bacterial strains have become resistant to penicillins; bacteria causing serious infections should be tested for resistance against penicillins and other antibiotics.

 Report Problems to the Food and Drug Administration